 Repeat rows 5 - 9 (10 times)

-Click to find other loop yarn tutorials and fun projects to make!
+Click to find other loop yarn tutorials and patterns and fun projects to make!
 Some other featured tutorials are also below.

 Easter Loop Yarn Wreath is a fun and easy wreath to decorate for Easter.
 These could be made for any holiday or event!
 Make it in patriotic colors for July 4th or Memorial day.
 Green and red for Christmas.
 Have fun making these wreaths.

-Garter Ridge Pillow is a easy pillow to make with looped yarn.
+Garter Ridge Pillow is an easy pillow to make with looped yarn.
 This pillow alternates between the garter and the stocking stitch to make a neat design.